 - You had a poor service experience: If you’re not happy with the service you’re receiving with your current insurer, you may want to shop around.
 Service is an important part of the insurance experience, and you want to make sure you find a carrier that you trust.

 Remember that regardless of your escrow account status, you can always change insurance companies.
 We’ll show you how in six steps, below.

 How to change homeowners insurance with an escrow account

 Paying your home insurance through escrow can be convenient, but if you want to change insurance providers, things can get a little tricky.
 You need to make sure your mortgage lender knows which insurance company to send your payment to.
-Otherwise, your premium could go to the wrong carrier, your home insurance could lapse and your mortgage company could put force-placed insurance on your account.
+Otherwise, your premium could go to the wrong carrier causing a lapse in your home insurance coverage.
+While you and your insurance agent can rectify the situation, it can cause your mortgage payments to drastically increase over the next 12 months if an escrow shortage occurs..
 Don’t let this stop you from shopping around, though; you can still change carriers, you just need to be aware of the steps to take.

 Step 1: Shop for and choose a new carrier

 If you’re wanting to change homeowners insurance companies, your first step is to shop around.
 Understand your coverage needs, budget and the features you’re looking for (like a certain discount or mobile app) and research companies that could fit your situation.
 Once you get quotes and choose a company, you can proceed to the next step.

 Step 2: Confirm the mortgagee clause for your lender

 Before you purchase your new policy, you’ll need to know exactly how your mortgage lender should be listed.
 This is called the mortgagee clause and includes your lender’s official name and the address that all policy documents — including your renewal bills — will be sent to.